1200 Associate Vice President for Enrollment Management and Services

 MAJOR ADMINISTRATOR Provost

-The Associate Vice President for Enrollment Management is responsible for the development and implementation of a comprehensive enrollment management plan for both prospective and current students, the delivery of financial aid services in a manner that supports enrollment goals, the Registrar’s Office, and research support.
-The Associate Vice President for Enrollment Management oversees all student recruitment and ensures that needed courses are offered in a manner to support and extend student access in regard to location, timing, and modality of instruction.
-The Associate Vice President for Enrollment Management works closely with the Associate Provost for Undergraduate Education, the Associate Provost for Student Development and Public Affairs, and Deans and Department Heads.
-The Associate Vice President for Enrollment Management oversees the Directors of Admissions, Student Financial Aid, and Registrar along with other personnel supporting services to students seeking to enroll at the University.
+The Associate Vice President for Enrollment Management and Services is responsible for the development and implementation of a comprehensive enrollment management plan for both prospective and current students, the delivery of financial aid services in a manner that supports enrollment goals, the Registrar’s Office, and research support.
+The Associate Vice President for Enrollment Management and Services oversees all student recruitment and ensures that needed courses are offered in a manner to support and extend student access in regard to location, timing, and modality of instruction.
+The Associate Vice President for Enrollment Management and Services works closely with the Associate Provost for Faculty and Academic Affairs, the Associate Provost for Student Development and Public Affairs, and Deans and Department Heads.
+The Associate Vice President for Enrollment Management and Services oversees the Directors of Admissions, Student Financial Aid, and Associate Vice President for Enrollment Management and Services/Registrar along with other personnel supporting services to students seeking to enroll at the University.